colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 <div class="content__placeholder">
   <figure>
     <img class="content__image" src="/img/ewww.png" alt="A form submission message in white font on a neon yellow background which makes reading nearly impossible and color contrast almost non-existant." />
-    <figcaption>Wait, what?</figcaption>
+    <figcaption>Wait, what?!
+An even worse case of color contrast on a confirmation dialog after form submission.</figcaption>
   </figure>
 </div>

 How is someone with good vision supposed to read that?
 How is someone with a vision impairment supposed to read that if they do not use a screen reader?
 This kind of color contrast is not helpful.

-This is unreadable even to someone like myself who has good eyesight, so what about someone that doesn;t have good eyesight, someone that is older?
-It has to be nex tto impossible to get the information from this confirmation message.
+This is unreadable even to someone like myself who has good eyesight, so what about someone that doesn't have good eyesight, someone that is older?
+It has to be next to impossible to get the information from this confirmation message.

 I had the hardest time reading this and making out the sentence, *"Thanks for subscribing!
 Please check your email for further instructions."* Why is this happening in this day and age?
 It got me thinking, my vision (for now) is just fine, but what about people that have visual impairments?
 How could, and how *would* they read that?!